Introduction

 Demonstrate Value

 Businesses invest in value.
-If you don’t show that your solution will add value, then you are likely to get answers such as, “we don’t have budget”, “we aren’t looking for a solution right now, “etcetera.
+If you don’t show that your solution will add value, then you are likely to get answers such as, “We don’t have the budget,” “We aren’t looking for a solution right now,“ etc. Do the following to avoid it:

-- In addition, be prepared to offer flexible payment options.
-For instance, if a product costs $25000 annually, could you be flexible enough to allow them to pay monthly instalments?
+• In addition, be prepared to offer flexible payment options.
+For instance, if a product costs $25000 annually, see if you could be flexible enough to allow them to pay monthly installments.

 Switch up your approach depending on the prospect